A.B. 1043: Internet Age Gates Threaten Free Expression

 What's Being Done

-The Electronic Frontier Foundation (EFF) has been vocal against A.B.
-1043, highlighting its potential to infringe on digital rights.
-While the law is set to take effect in 2027, there’s still time to voice your concerns.
+The Electronic Frontier Foundation (EFF) has been vocal against both A.B.
+1043 and A.B.
+1709, highlighting their potential to infringe on digital rights.
+While A.B.
+1043 is set to take effect in 2027, A.B.
+1709 is moving quickly through the legislative process, with a vote expected soon.
 Here’s what you can do:

-- Contact your local representatives to express your opposition to the bill.
+• Contact your local representatives to express your opposition to both bills.

-- Support organizations like the EFF that advocate for digital rights.
-Experts are closely monitoring how this law will unfold and its impact on both users and developers in the coming years.
+• Support organizations like the EFF that advocate for digital rights.
+Experts are closely monitoring how these laws will unfold and their impact on both users and developers in the coming years.
 The hope is that public outcry will lead to amendments that protect free access to information while still safeguarding young users.